 By being truly open, Malaysian authorities could have had a better chance of finding the plane, reducing misinformation and, perhaps perversely, regaining control of the narrative.
 Such a move would certainly have helped re-build trust with the families of the bereaved.

-Instead, Malaysia Inc. appears out of touch, poorly organized and secretive.
+Instead, Malaysia Inc. appears out of touch, poorly organised, and secretive.